Puslapio vaizdai

 True Preparedness

-INCE the European War shocked us a sense of insecurity there has been much discussion about the ways and means of preparedness.
+into a sense of insecurity there has been much discussion about the ways and means of preparedness.
 A general feeling prevails that we must take the utmost precautions to guard against aggressions.
 We have weighed our army and navy in the balance, and they appear inadequate for our safety if we must face the gigantic horror of a modern war.
 So the nation has been making up its mind to lay out on guns and ammunition and battle-ships much more than it has ever spent before.
 The idea seems to be that if we spend half a billion dollars on these things we shall have achieved the highest pinnacle of preparedness.
 In perfect security we can then pursue the peaceful tenor of our national existence.

 That is all very well as far as it goes.
-If Germany had been prepared with men. and guns merely, she must have succumbed to the starvation of her industries. and her people before the war was a year old, and the representatives of Russia and France and Great Britain would have dictated their terms in Berlin.
+If Germany had been prepared with men. and guns merely, she must have succumbed to the starvation of her industries and her people before the war was a year old, and the representatives of Russia and France and Great Britain would have dictated their terms in Berlin.
 The war has shown that it is not guns or even the men behind the guns that can win to victory or stave off defeat.
 The decision lies with the strength of the nation as a whole, and that nation is best organized for war that is best organized for peace.

 Europe has been learning about preparedness from Germany.
 Virtually since the outset of the war Germany's foreign trade has been wiped out, and she has been confronted by the problem of being wholly

 self-sufficient or giving up.
 This problem has been met successfully because Germany was ready for it.
 Her remarkable internal organization, built up laboriously through a period of forty years, was able to stand the strain.
-So whatever we may think of Germany's ruthless war logic, we must study her system of preparedness carefully if we, too, would be prepared.
+So whatever we may think of Germany's ruthless war logic, we' must study her system of preparedness carefully if we, too, would be prepared.

 There are two important factors in the German system: one is the conservation and care of her human resources; the other is the policy of national coöperation in industry, agriculture, and everything that tends to promote the general welfare.

 The German system of preparedness begins with the child.
-The child in Berlin. gets about fifty per cent. more school training in a year than the child in New York.
+The child in Berlin gets about fifty per cent. more school training in a year than the child in New York.
 In addition, the German schools look after the health of the children; they feed the children of the poor and they conduct holiday camps for those who are run down.
 The utmost care is taken to produce healthy, efficient citizens.
-An imperial law compels employers to grant time. for workers between fourteen and eighteen years to attend continuation-schools.
+An imperial law compels employers to grant time for workers between fourteen and eighteen years to attend continuation-schools.
 The result of this system has been the passing of illiteracy in Germany, and in large measure the passing of the unskilled worker.

 Having trained her people, Germany displays equal zeal in seeing that they have employment.
 The right to work is emphasized in the common law.
 Bismarck made it a key-note of his policy.
 "A man," he declared, "is entitled to say, 'Give me work,' and the state is bound to give him work."
-Employment is secured largely through coöperative labor exchanges throughout the empire.
+Employment is secured largely through cooperative labor exchanges throughout the empire.
 In times of stress work is also provided by the starting of large public enterprises and through other agencies.
 In the eight years ending with 1911 unemployment in Germany ranged from 1.1 per cent. to 2.9 per cent. of the total wage-earning population.
 In New York and Massachusetts, for a similar period, it ranged from 6.8 per cent. to 28.1 per cent.
 In New York City last winter, in a Federal census of nearly

 100,000 wage-earners, 16.2 per cent. were out of work.
-Obviously we have much to learn from Germany in this respect.
-It has a direct bearing on preparedness, for a man habitually unemployed becomes unfitted for any work, including that of the soldier, and it is impossible to transform an army of the unemployed into an army of fighting men.
+Obviously we have much to learn from Germany in this respect. has a direct bearing on preparedness, for a man habitually unemployed becomes unfitted for any work, including that of the soldier, and it is impossible to transform an army of the unemployed into an army of fighting men.

 Of late a few of our States have been adopting some form of compulsory working-men's insurance, though most of our lawmakers still consider this a form of socialistic madness.
 In Germany working-men's insurance has been compulsory throughout the empire for over thirty years.
 The worker is insured against illness, accident, and old age, and if he dies, his widow and orphans are provided for.
 The insurance scheme embraces clerks and office employees, short contract and itinerant laborers in agriculture, workers at home, teachers, and tutors.
 The German Government has spent more money on this than it has on the German fleet.